priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 | CPU Cooler | [DeepCool AK400](https://www.deepcool.com/products/Cooling/cpuaircoolers/AK400-Performance-CPU-Cooler-1700-AM5/2021/15222.shtml) |
 | Monitor | [Gigabyte G24F 2](https://www.gigabyte.com/Monitor/G24F-2/) |

-## Assemblage
+## Act II: The Build
 After a week of impatiently tracking shipping updates, my parts finally arrived.
 This was my first time assembling a PC, so I made sure I was prepared.
-Surprisingly, all I really needed was a {{<a_blank url="https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips" title="Phillips #1 screwdriver">}}.
-That, and a healthy dose of concentration (and maybe a little prayer).
+To my surprise, all I really needed was a {{<a_blank url="https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips" title="Phillips #1 screwdriver">}}.
+That, and a healthy dose of concentration (plus maybe a little prayer).

-I took my time reading through the manuals—yes, I actually read the manuals—and soon enough, everything started coming together (pun absolutely intended).
+I took my time reading through the manuals (yes, I actually read them) and soon enough, everything started coming together; pun absolutely intended.

 | | |
 | :-: | :-: |
 | ![Assembled](images/first-pc-build-journey/assembled.webp "Version 1.0") | ![Assembled V2](images/first-pc-build-journey/assembledV2.webp "Version 2.0") |

 As it turns out, building a PC is simpler than it sounds.
 That said, I still managed to have my “oops” moment.
-Here’s what happened:
+Here is what happened:

-I installed the AMD heatsink, but didn’t notice that the logo projection on one side was blocking a RAM slot.
+I installed the AMD heatsink but didn’t notice that the logo projection on one side was blocking a RAM slot.
 When I tried to remove the heatsink, the thermal paste had basically turned into superglue.
 Did I look up a solution online?
 Of course not.
 I went full Hulk and tried to muscle it off.
 The result?
-The CPU came out stuck to the heatsink—even though the motherboard’s CPU lock was still engaged.
+The CPU came out stuck to the heatsink, even though the motherboard’s CPU lock was still engaged.
 Miraculously, neither the CPU pins nor the motherboard were damaged.
-In the end, disaster was narrowly averted, and I lived to tell the tale—with all components intact!
+In the end, disaster was narrowly averted, and I lived to tell the tale with all components intact!

 ![The Build](images/first-pc-build-journey/build.webp 'Translation: "Hello, World!"')

-## Final Thoughts
+## Act III: The Verdict
 If you ever get the chance, I highly recommend building your own PC.
 It takes a bit of research and patience, but the sense of accomplishment is absolutely worth it.
-I’m glad I took the plunge—and my new PC agrees.
+I’m glad I took the plunge, and my new PC agrees.